alextousss/site/posts/2021-04-28_How-I-built-an-ultrasonic-3d-scanner.md

 ![beam qui marche](../images/TIPE/pcbconnected.jpeg)

 After an evening of soldering the $`8*25+2*100+3*100=700`$ pins of my PCBs, I hooked up the Teensy and...
 It didn't work.
-I had forgotten to set a pin to the ground on each of the TPICs 😐.
+I had forgotten to set a pin to the ground on each of the TPICs.
 After adding 25 wires to my PCBs, it worked!

 ### Mounting the 100 emitters